mooreryan/TenderIsTheByte/collections/_posts/2019-04-25-rotating-axis-labels-in-r.md

 categories: blog
 image: "/assets/img/posts/r_axis_label_rotation/boxplot_final.png"
 ---

+_Last update: 2021-05-10_

+_If you want to learn more about styling plots with base R graphics, check out my [step-by-step guide to matching the ggplot2 classic theme using base R](https://www.tenderisthebyte.com/blog/2021/05/09/pretty-plots-with-base-r-grahpics/)._

 Sometimes you have a plot with axis labels that are too long and end up getting clipped or dropped from the figure.
 Maybe something like this:

 {% highlight r %}